LuisKuchenmueller/Hyperoxia-disproportionally-benefits-the-aerobic-performance-of-large-fish-at-elevated-temperature/README.md

 Data and scripts in the repository relate to the following research experiment:

-Hyperoxia disproportionally benefits the aerobic performance of large fish at elevated temperature
+'Hyperoxia disproportionally benefits the aerobic performance of large fish at elevated temperature'

 Luis L. Kuchenmueller*, Elizabeth Hoots, Timothy D. Clark